ahmad-mukhlish/news_app/README.md

 This is included the phase 1 features : home (headlines), search with combo-box, category and profile (with coming soon)

+even we fully support the automation testing in offline mode 🚀

 How to run the automation testing :
 1. Download maestro first to try this automation testing [here](https://docs.maestro.dev/getting-started/installing-maestro)
 2. Then run this App